 Does HR Have to Post Job Openings Internally?

-An Employer Has Reasons Why They Might Want to Post Internal Openings—First
+Reasons Exist Why Employers Might Want to Post Internal Openings—First

 Must your Human Resources department post jobs internally to notify potential candidates that your organization has a job opening?
 In most cases, posting internal vacancies is not required by any employment laws, but it may be a requirement in a union contract or for a civil service or government position.
-In these instances posting internal vacancies or promoting employees by seniority is often required.
+In these instances posting internal vacancies or promoting employees by seniority is often required by a contract.

 Employers need to clearly state their policies about how they will handle their internal job postings in their employee handbook.
 This ensures that all employees are up-to-date on what they can expect if they apply for an internal vacancy.